Cape Housing Institute

 Free Training for Elected & Appointed Municipal Leaders & Town Staff

-In November, 2019, nearly 100 municipal officials and a limited number of community leaders and REALTORS attended a full-day training on local housing solutions that work!
+In November 2019, nearly 100 municipal officials and a limited number of community leaders and REALTORS attended a full-day training on local housing solutions that work!
 We presented town-specific case studies as well as expert presentations by town and regional housing leaders, wastewater experts, affordable housing management companies, and more.

-This event is offered free of charge, thanks to support from the people of Falmouth through the Community Preservation Fund; The Campbell Worthington Jr Fund and The OKeefe Family Fund of The Cape Cod Foundation; and The Cape Cod & Islands Association of REALTORS (CCIAOR).
+These trainings have been offered free of charge, thanks to support from the people of Falmouth through the Community Preservation Fund; The Campbell Worthington Jr Fund and The OKeefe Family Fund of The Cape Cod Foundation; and The Cape Cod & Islands Association of REALTORS (CCIAOR).